pallandir/leetcode/README.md

 ## License

-This repository and all its content is under `GNU General Public License v3.0` license.
+This repository and all its content is under `GNU General Public License v3.0`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>